kubewarden/rfc/rfc/0011-audit-checks.md

 This step mirrors the process described in Step 2 for the ClusterPolicyReport.
-It involves fetching the instances of Kubernetes resources present within the namespace from the API server, likely in a paginated manner to manage large datasets efficiently.
+It involves fetching the instances of Kubernetes resources present within the namespace from the API server, in a paginated manner to manage large datasets efficiently.

 #### Step 3: performing evaluations